 POPLAR’s Information Governance Operational Framework outlines how the data is accessed and used.
 It provides a measure of autonomy for regional / sectoral Networks, enhancing regional and sectoral relevance, while allowing centralized projects and processes to occur.
 Networks can opt out of province-wide secondary use data projects if there is no Industry funding.
 All other projects, including those with Industry funding, require opt-in by involved Networks, in addition to all other permissions including project-specific REB approval.

-The Data Controller for the POPLAR System and Data Platform is the University of Toronto; all Data Transfer Agreements for data coming into POPLAR are signed on behalf of the Governing Council of the University of Toronto.
+The Data Controller for the POPLAR System and Data Platform will be Queen's University; Data Transfer Agreements for data coming into POPLAR will be signed on behalf of Queen's University.